Neha-Khemchandani-52/Mautic-Text-Local-SMS-Plugin/README.md

 ## Installation by console
 1. Download this folder "MauticTextlocalBundle", unzip in your plugins folder
 2. Run below commands in terminal step by step :

     • sudo chmod -R 777 plugins/MauticTextlocalBundle (For giving permission)

     • sudo php bin/console cache:clear (For clearing cache)

     • sudo php bin/console mautic:plugins:install (For installing plugin using terminal command)

     • sudo php bin/console mautic:plugins:reload (For reloading plugin using terminal command)

-	                                OR

-2. You can install it through Mautic Web Interface :
+       Or you can install it through Mautic Web Interface :

     • Go to the Configuration -> Plugins Settings, in Mautic web interface.

     • Click on Install/Upgrade Plugins.

     • The plugin should now be available for configuration.

 ## Usage
 1. Go to your **Plugins** in Mautic UI